samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-the-customers-perspective.md

 This page details what a customer with a subscription can expect.
 It also highlights some things that shops offering subscriptions should be aware of.

-## Signing up to OFN
+## Signing up to Harvest To Order

-Customers must have an account with OFN before you can process subscription orders for them.
+Customers must have an account with Harvest To Order before you can process subscription orders for them.

-To create an account, direct the customer to the local Open Food Network home page and 'Login' at the top right hand corner.
-They'll be guided through registering with OFN. _**Customers must have an active email address to register**_.
+To create an account, direct the customer to the local Harvest To Order home page and 'Login' at the top right hand corner.
+They'll be guided through registering with Harvest To Order. _**Customers must have an active email address to register**_.

 After signing up they'll be sent a confirmation email.
 Once they click on the link in this email their account will be confirmed and they will be able to login.

 {% hint style="info" %}
 Due to over zealous email filters \(designed to ward off spam\) sometimes customers won't receive their confirmation email from us \(or it will be directed to their junk folder\).
-If this occurs ask them to add open food network to their 'safe' list in their email account settings.
+If this occurs ask them to add Harvest To Order to their 'safe' list in their email account settings.
 {% endhint %}

 ## Saving credit cards and authorising charges

-Customer who want to pay for their subscription orders via automated charges onto their credit/debit card \(Stripe\) need to a\) save their preferred card in their OFN account and b\) grant the shop permission to charge that card.
+Customer who want to pay for their subscription orders via automated charges onto their credit/debit card \(Stripe\) need to a\) save their preferred card in their Harvest To Order account and b\) grant the shop permission to charge that card.

 ### Saving credit card details in the customer account

-The Customer's Account page can be accessed after logging into OFN by the top right hand 'Profile' button:
+The Customer's Account page can be accessed after logging into Harvest To Order by the top right hand 'Profile' button:

 ![](../../.gitbook/assets/subcard1.jpg)